 Timing

-Food tour takes five to six hours.
-We’ll be walking and riding around in a tuk tuk.
+Colombo food tour takes about 5 hours.
+We’ll be walking and riding around in a tuk tuk (a car can also be arranged).

 Pricing

 I only do private food tours of Colombo so the price depends on how many people are in your group.
 It can also change should you choose to add-on a family-style cooking session or a dinner at an upscale restaurant to try contemporary Sri Lankan cuisine.
-Send me an email to thatswhatshehad@gmail.com with the details of your visit and I’ll send you the program and the price.
+For my usual tour the prices are as follows: